 The blush we’re drawn to these days is more sophisticated than sugary, more gender-neutral than overtly girly.
 Consider it the new neutral for your home, with dustier versions of the color spanning trends all four seasons.
 I’ll admit that I used to think that light pink was only for spring and summer, but lately I’m digging the warmth that a little bit of blush adds to an interior for fall and winter.
 When it comes to finding the perfect shade to soften any space, we’re happy to make you blush.
 Scroll down for nine rooms with seriously chic blush accents.

 A blush sofa creates a year-round fresh, Cali-cool look for any living room.
 Picking the right shade is key: Opt for a lighter, more nude-inspired rosy hue that will soften the room with a light feminine touch without being too pretty in pink.
 Mix in camel leather chairs, shiny brass lighting, and lush green plants for a natural and inviting lounge space.

-The blush rug in this Australian living room shows how to introduce an element of soft, neutral sophistication without sacrificing the bold, modern, masculine vibe of the space.
+A blush rug shows how to introduce an element of soft, neutral sophistication without sacrificing the bold, modern, masculine vibe of the space.
 Among dramatic, architectural black-and-white design details, the dusty rose rug brings warmth and approachability.